powerhome/power-tools/README.md

 ## Rails Integration

-Consent is integrated into Rails with `Nitro::Consent::Railtie`.
+Consent is integrated into Rails with `Consent::Railtie`.
 To define where your permission files will be, use `config.consent.path`.
 This defaults to `app/permissions/` to conform to Rails' standards.